http-party/node-http-proxy/README.md

 var http = require('http'),
     httpProxy = require('http-proxy');

+// To modify the proxy connection before data is sent, you can supply a
+// 'beforeProxyRequest' handler function in the passed-in config options.
+// Before the request is proxied to the target host, http-proxy will call
+// this handler with the following arguments:
+// (http.IncomingMessage req, Object options, Object requestOutgoingOptions).
+// This mechanism is useful when you need to modify the proxy request before
+// the proxy connection is made to the target.
 //
+function beforeProxyRequest(req, options, outgoingOptions) {
+  outgoingOptions.headers = outgoingOptions.headers || [ ];
+  outgoingOptions.headers.push('X-Special-Proxy-Header: foobar');
+});

+//
 // Create a proxy server with custom application logic
 //
-var proxy = httpProxy.createProxyServer({});
+var proxy = httpProxy.createProxyServer({

-// To modify the proxy connection before data is sent, you can listen
-// for the 'proxyReq' event.
-When the event is fired, you will receive
-// the following arguments:
-// (http.ClientRequest proxyReq, http.IncomingMessage req,
-//  http.ServerResponse res, Object options).
-This mechanism is useful when
-// you need to modify the proxy request before the proxy connection
-// is made to the target.
-//
-proxy.on('proxyReq', function(proxyReq, req, res, options) {
-  proxyReq.setHeader('X-Special-Proxy-Header', 'foobar');
+    beforeProxyRequest: beforeProxyRequest
 });

 var server = http.createServer(function(req, res) {